mark-hartmann/vera/README.md

 ### Vera

-Allows applications to easily work with encrypted containers using the VeraCrypt cli
+Allows applications to easily mount encrypted containers using the VeraCrypt cli

 #### Note